diku-dk/futhark-mem-sc22/README.md

 ## Rebuilding containers and binaries

+Note: These steps are not necessary to reproduce our results.

 To re-build or verify the container builds or the `futhark` binary, we use [Nix](https://nixos.org/).
 To install Nix, follow the [installation instructions on the website](https://nixos.org/download.html).